-Before the enactment of the FAST Act, the Board of Governors required the Reserve Banks to maintain a surplus equal to the amount of capital paid-in.
-On a daily basis, surplus was adjusted to equate the balance to capital paid-in.
-Effective December 4, 2015, the FAST Act limits aggregate Reserve Bank surplus to \$10 billion.
-Reserve Bank surplus is allocated among the Reserve Banks based on the ratio of each Bank's capital paid-in to total Reserve Bank capital paid-in as of December 31 of each year.
+The Federal Reserve Act limits aggregate Reserve Bank surplus to \$10 billion, which is allocated among the Reserve Banks based on the ratio of each Bank's capital paid-in to total Reserve Bank capital paid-in as of December 31 of each year.
+The amount reported as surplus by the Bank as of December 31, 2017 and 2016 represents the Bank's allocated portion of surplus.

-Accumulated other comprehensive income is reported as a component of "Surplus" in the Statements of Condition and the Statements of Changes in Capital.
+Accumulated other comprehensive loss is reported as a component of "Surplus" in the Statements of Condition and the Statements of Changes in Capital.
 Additional information regarding the classifications of accumulated other comprehensive income is provided in Notes 9 and 10.